Churchill on Europe

 This was neither a public nor a confirmed private statement.
 It is not in official minutes, or The Churchill Documents, Volume 23 (2019).
 Its origin is a diary entry by Harold Macmillan.
 After a 20 January 1955 Cabinet meeting, Macmillan wrote: “The P.M. thinks ‘Keep England White’ a good campaign slogan!”

 I found the Macmillan reference on a website called Traditional Britain.
 You will quickly grasp their political stance, but in fairness, they do link two negative references to this remark.
 The first is from The Guardian, to cite Churchill’s “true views” on immigration.”
 The second is a 1993 uproar involving Sir Winston’s grandson, Winston Churchill (1940-2010).
 He called immigration “the no-go area of British politics.”
 He stated: “If we are to curb the scourge of racism we must first and foremost stop adding to the problem.”

 Macmillan was a reliable diarist, not given to exaggeration, but the context matters.
 He wrote in his diary, “The P.M. thinks…” That is not a direct quote, nor did the words ever appear in public.
 Also, Macmillan followed it with an exclamation mark, which could mean that Churchill said it in jest.
 Ask yourself: Would any astute politician, even then, seriously propose “Keep England White” as a campaign slogan?

 Out of context, the three words seem pretty stark.
-In context, Churchill was favoring limits on Caribbean immigration.
-He did not discuss other black or brown people.
+In context, Churchill was supporting limits on Caribbean immigration.
+He did not discuss other black or brown people at that meeting.
 Of course, it is well established that Churchill in the 1950s resisted unlimited immigration.
 Is this racist?
 We report, you decide.